 - So, Between C-E is like a closed switch.
 To stop Q1 and Q2 run.

 - And C-E of Q2.
 It is an open switch.
 The current can via it lower too.

 - Thus, the output is low current to protect this circuit.

 Note: In my opinion, this overload part is not the best.
 But better than none.

 How it builds

 Should use low wattage soldering iron does not exceed 30 watts.
-The soldering the legs of transistors and diodes we should use the pliers with leg devices Because these devices cannot be very hot.
+To soldering the legs of transistors and diodes.

 Adjustment and usage

-The prototype works well, have ripple voltage at output lower than 1 mV and the output voltage will drop lower than 0.1 volts
+The prototype works well, has ripple voltage at an output lower than 1 mV, and the output voltage will drop lower than 0.1 volts

 Then, add the diode-1N4001 series with LED to protects voltage backward which LED may be damaged as Figure 2